The Bankrate promise

 If your bank currently charges overdraft fees and you want to avoid them, it’s easy to find another bank that doesn’t charge them, thanks to the growing list of institutions that have eliminated such fees.

-Other factors consumers commonly consider when shopping for a new bank include savings account rates and whether a free checking account is offered.
+Other factors consumers commonly consider when shopping for a new bank include high-yield savings account rates and whether a free checking account is offered.
 Various banks — such as Varo Bank and Chime — also offer perks like access to your direct deposit up to two days earlier than many traditional banks.

 Overdraft policies vary among banks, whether they charge a fee for overdrafts, decline overdrafts and charge no fee or allow a grace period for funds to be added to an account before charging a fee.
 It can pay to shop around for a bank with a policy that best meets your needs, as well as to take advantage of tools like low-balance alerts to help avoid overdrawing your account.